drBenway/pixi-vn-wiki/start/labels.md

 ## Go back

 Every step the system saves the current state of the game.
-To go back to the previous step you must call the `GameStepManager.goBack()` function.
+To go back to the previous step you must execute the `GameStepManager.goBack()` function.

 In parameters you must pass a function `navigate: (path: string) => void` that will be called with the [URL Path or Route](/other/various-answers#what-is-the-url-path-and-routes-and-routes) of the previous step, so you can use it to navigate to the previous [Interface](/start/interface#how-navigateswitch-between-interface-screens).